Proto–South Dravidian language: Society

 The vocabulary of PSD indicates that the society was much more developed than at the Proto-Dravidian stage, although not all reconstructed words are from a single chronological stage.
 There are several new words for headman, rulers (including an Indo-Aryan loan word), taxes, armies, territorial divisions, tolls and customs, debt collection and corvée labor.

 There are also terms for urban structures and various types of habitations including villages, towns, castles, forts, prisons (or storehouses), palaces and streets.
 The caste system is well established with several names of occupations which later became caste terms.
 There are also many terms for metal objects such as weapons, ships, vehicles with wheels, clothes, and valuable stones.
 There are new developments in agriculture with new crops and irrigation techniques.
 This more advanced lifestyle has yet to be identified in the archaeological record of peninsular India in the timeframe of Proto–South Dravidian.

+Vocabulary

 Shared words with Akkadian

 South Dravidian I (SD1) *eḷḷu (sesame) is cognate with Akkadian ellu which suggests that the name was in use at the time of trade between the Indus Valley Civilisation (IVC) and Mesopotamia (circa 2600-1900 BC).
 As *eḷḷu is only found in SD1, it suggests that specifically SD1 speakers were involved in the Indus-Mesopotamian trade, and that SD1 speakers migrated down the west coast of India following the collapse of the IVC (circa 1900-1300 BC).
 This hypothesis is further supported by several Dravidian loan words in Sanskrit like phala ‘fruit’ and mayūra ‘peacock’ being closer to the SD1 forms than to Proto-Dravidian forms.
 The Akkadian word for ivory (pīru) is also said to be of Dravidian origin (*pīlu) and cognate with Brahui *pīl.
 These words reinforce the hypothesis that Dravidian speakers were present in the Indus Valley Civilisation.